 Student Academic Resources

 Western Kentucky University provides detailed admissions information for students with joint admissions beginning after high school, or transferring from another institution.
-WKU offers online courses through the Division of Extended Learning and Outreach.
+WKU offers online courses.
 In addition, the WKU provides every resource for our United States military.
 This page will continuously populate with resources available to students in diverse populations.